ess-dmsc/streaming-data-types/README.md

 The schema ids must be unique on the network.

+Table of schema ids follows later in this README.

+## Backwards compatibility

+Please, avoid changes which break binary compatibility.
+Flatbuffers documentation contains good information about how to maintain binary compatibility.
+If you need to make breaking changes, acquire a new schema id.

+## 16 bit id not enough?

 If you feel that you may need many schema ids, you have the following options:

 1) Use a single schema but work with the flat buffers union data type in your root element.